stefanmos/Sutairu/README.md

 ### Set up the config.sass file

 I have included a very basic configuration file to help you set up the desired amount of columns, grid size, breakpoints, colors, fonts, paddings and a few utilities.
-Just set up as desired and run your sass compiler
+Set these up to your requirements and run your SASS compiler.

 ```sass
 // Set the number of columns